Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Central solver MOVERS+

-MOVERS \cite{Jaisankar_SVRRao} requires wave speed correction in order to restrict the coefficient of diffusion to within the eigenspectrum.
+The second of the algorithm utilized in this work is based on modification of a central Rankine-Hugoniot solver as in \cite{Jaisankar_SVRRao}, called as MOVERS (Method of Optimal Viscosity for Enhanced Resolution of Shocks).
+MOVERS requires wave speed correction in order to restrict the coefficient of diffusion to within the eigenspectrum.
 To avoid wave speed correction, a simpler strategy is proposed in this section which is described below.

 where the relation $\frac{1}{Sign(\cdot)} = Sign(\cdot)$ is used.
 This form of $d_I$ will eliminate the need of wave speed correction for MOVERS.
 Numerical experimentation has revealed that this numerical scheme has very low diffusion and captures steady discontinuities exactly but encounters problems in smooth regions due to lack of sufficient numerical diffusion.
 Therefore, using a shock sensor (\ref{ShockSensor}), an additional numerical diffusion is introduced.
-This additional diffusion is based on the fluid velocity, which is demonstrated to be sufficient to avoid unphysical expansions in smooth regions \cite{Venkat_thesis,Ramesh_Thesis}.
+This additional diffusion is based on the fluid velocity, which is demonstrated to be sufficient to avoid unphysical expansions in smooth regions \cite{Ramesh_FP,rkolluru}.
 The coefficient of numerical diffusion for MOVERS+ is given by

 where the $\Phi$ is the shock sensor defined by